Ambient Mode for Chromecast

 - You can only access and manage Ambient Mode preferences from the Google Home app

-- All Ambient Mode preferences associated with your Chromecast device will be removed when you perform a Factory Data Reset (FDR) on the associated Chromecast.
+- All Ambient Mode preferences associated with your Chromecast device will be removed when you perform a factory reset on the associated Chromecast.

 Ambient Mode settings

 To adjust your Ambient Mode settings, follow the steps below.